 • Passenger

-An OEM user is anyone representing the vehicle brand.
+An OEM user is anyone who represents the vehicle manufacturer (OEM).

-An Independent user is anyone representing a normally OEM independent organisation that provide after-market services for the vehicle.
+An Independent user represents a non-OEM-affiliated organization offering aftermarket services for the vehicle.

-An Owner user is anyone representing the organisation owning the vehicle.
+An Owner user is the representative of the organization that owns the vehicle.

-A Driver user is anyone driving the vehicle.
+A Driver user is anyone operating the vehicle.

-A Passenger user is anyone travelling in the vehicle, but not being the Driver.
+A Passenger user is anyone riding in the vehicle without driving it.

 Application Roles

-VISSv3 specifies the following minimum set of roles for applications:
+VISSv3 defines the following minimum set of roles for applications:

 • OEM